• Skip to primary navigation

 Serving Suggestions

-Fishsticks are great as a snack, as mentioned above, with just a little dip on the side!
-However, there are going to be times when you want to make a meal out of it, and below are some side dish ideas to get you started:
+As mentioned above, fish sticks are great as a snack, with just a little dip on the side!
+However, there will be times when you want to make a meal out of it.
+Try it with some fried rice, macaroni and cheese, asparagus, or green bean fries.

 RECIPE